-Two days ago I came back from a road trip in West Texas and had some vegetables in the fridge from before I left, so I needed to make use of them in a creative way.
+Two days ago I came back from a road trip in West Texas.
+I had some vegetables in the fridge from before I left, so I needed to make use of them in a creative way.
 Those vegetables were one bag of riced cauliflower, one big turnip and some frozen spinach.
-I mixed them with a bag of Ziti from Miracle Noodles for a super delicious, comforty and healthy casserole.
+I mixed them with a bag of Ziti from Miracle Noodles for a super delicious, comforting and healthy turnips, spinach and cauliflower casserole.

 If you like this turnips, spinach and cauliflower casserole with noodles, you may also like my other casserole recipes such as the Creamy Casserole with Asparagus, Cauliflower Rice and Broccoli Slaw.

 Turnips, Spinach and Cauliflower Casserole with Shirataki Ziti Noodles

 - 1 pack Miracle Noodles (Ziti) drained and rinsed (no need to dry them, just rinse them well under cold water)

 - 12 oz riced cauliflower (I used the organic one ready-made from Whole Foods)

 - 1 big pink turnip (about the size of a really big apple), or use more if you have smaller ones - peeled